-Yankee Bonds Correlation to Bond Price
+Correlation To Bond Price

 - C = periodic payment of the coupon

 - F = face value of the bond

 - T = time

 In short, the price of the Yankee bond is the present value of all future cash flows of the bond.

-If coupon payments are made semi-annually then coupon rate and YTM are divided in half.
+If coupon payments are made semi-annually, then the coupon rateCoupon RateThe coupon rate is the ROI (rate of interest) paid on the bond's face value by the bond's issuers.
+It determines the repayment amount made by GIS (guaranteed income security).
+Coupon Rate = Annualized Interest Payment / Par Value of Bond * 100% and YTM are divided in half.
 Depending on the frequency of coupon payments, coupon rate and yield are to be adjusted.

-On the flip side, when YTM rises, bonds having a fixed coupon rate become less attractive than other market investments, then bonds will be available at discount.
+On the flip side, when YTM rises, bonds having a fixed coupon rate become less attractive than other market investments, then bonds will be available at a discount.

-- Bondholders are protected from currency risk as bonds are issued in home currency USD and repayments are also in USD hence there will be negligible currency risk.
+- Bondholders are protected from currency risk as bonds are issued in home currency USD, and repayments are also in USD; hence there will be negligible currency risk.

-- It has a lesser impact due to political, economic factors prevailing in the US.
+- It has a lesser impact due to political and economic factorsEconomic FactorsEconomic factors are external, environmental factors that influence business performance, such as interest rates, inflation, unemployment, and economic growth, among others. prevailing in the US.
 Bond prices will not change drastically.

 - It also acts as a natural hedge if the bond issuer has longer tenure receivable in US markets.